Adityabaan/WinQ-Machine-Learning-Tastes-Wine-Quality/README.md

 - **Model evaluation** using ROC-AUC scores and classification reports
 - **Clean codebase** with PEP8 compliance and modular structure

+## 📚 Importing Libraries and Dataset

+To handle and analyze the wine quality dataset, the following Python libraries are essential:

+- **🐼 Pandas**: For data manipulation and analysis.
+- **🔢 NumPy**: For working with arrays and matrices.
+- **📊 Seaborn/Matplotlib**: For creating beautiful data visualizations.
+- **🤖 scikit-learn (sklearn)**: For machine learning tasks—preprocessing, modeling, and evaluation.
+- **🚀 XGBoost**: For advanced boosting-based machine learning.

 ## Installation
 1. Clone repository:
    git clone https://github.com/yourusername/wine-quality-predictor.git
    cd wine-quality-predictor

 2. Install dependencies:
    pip install -r requirements.txt